kineticquant/osrs-llm/README.md

-# osrs-llm
+# OSRS LLM
 A highly-performant, lightweight generative AI LLM trained on all OSRS content.
 Phi-3.5-mini-instruct model leveraged in this project.
 Phi-3.5-mini is a lightweight, state-of-the-art open model built upon datasets used for Phi-3 - synthetic data and filtered publicly available websites - with a focus on very high-quality, reasoning dense data.
 The model belongs to the Phi-3 model family and supports 128K token context length.
 The model underwent a rigorous enhancement process, incorporating both supervised fine-tuning, proximal policy optimization, and direct preference optimization to ensure precise instruction adherence and robust safety measures.

+This project comes with a simple Streamlit UI configured for ease of training and progress tracking.

-This repository comes with all raw and cleaned data, as well as binary arrow file with built-in training instructions already prepared.
+This repository also contains all raw and cleaned data, as well as binary arrow file with built-in training instructions already prepared.
 This data is up to date as of [1/2/2026].

 ## 🚀 Getting started